3dcitydb/3dcitydb-docs/source/intro/install-impexp.rst

      - | **Explanation**
    * - | 3dcitydb
      - | **x**
-     - | Contains all SQL scripts and stored procedures for operating
+     - | Contains all shell and SQL scripts and stored procedures for
-       | the 3DCityDB
+       | operating the 3DCityDB
    * - | 3d-web-map-client
      - | **x**
      - | Contains a ZIP archive containing all files required to install the